By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

 - Sea salt and pepper, to taste

-To roast beets, simply preheat your oven to 375, then wash the beets, cut the greens off, and wrap them in foil.
+To roast beets, simply preheat your oven to 375, then wash the beets, cut the greens off, and wrap them in parchment paper, and then aluminum foil.
 Bake them for about an hour, then let them cool.
 Once they are cool, slice off an end, then peel the skin off with your fingers.
 Slice into bite sized pieces, and set aside.

-Make the dressing – in a small jar, combine the blood orange olive oil and balsamic vinegar, then grind in a pinch each of salt and pepper.
+Make the dressing – in a small jar, combine the blood orange olive oil and balsamic vinegar, then add a a few grinds each of salt and pepper.
 Put on the lid and shake vigorously for a few seconds.

 Place enough salad greens for four into a large bowl, or distribute evenly among individual plates.
 Add the cooled beets, then top with optional yellow cherry tomatoes, crumbled goat cheese, and chopped walnuts.
 Drizzle with desired amount of blood orange dressing.
-Serves 4 – Mangiare!
+Serves 4.

 P.s.
 Don’t let the beet greens go to waste!
 While the beets are roasting, wash and slice the greens, then steam in a pan until wilted and you can easily slice through the stems.
 Drain water and serve drizzled with olive oil and freshly ground salt and pepper – delicious!